 Anyone can register for an OUF Passport, including students, parents and guidance counsellors.
 Save time and register in advance so you can start visiting university booths as soon as you get to the OUF.

 Registration for the OUF Passport will open in the summer.

 You are free to come and go as you please throughout the OUF weekend.
-Keep in mind that the universities have presentations scheduled throughout the weekend, so while you may visit their booths at any time during OUF hours, consider planning your visit around the presentations you want to see.
+Keep in mind that the universities have info sessions scheduled throughout the weekend, so while you may visit their booths at any time during OUF hours, consider planning your visit around the info sessions you want to see.

 You can attend if you’re thinking about applying to an Ontario university, even if you’re not currently in Grade 12.

 The OUF gives you an opportunity to speak with university representatives from across Ontario about programs, campus life and anything else that may help you make a decision about which Ontario university to choose.

 Yes, the OUF is open to anyone who is interested in attending an Ontario university.

 Unfortunately, we cannot provide invitation letters for the OUF.
 The OUF is a free, public event, and anyone is welcome to attend; therefore, we do not send out formal invitations.

 What Kind of Information is Available at the OUF?